Missions Trip SupportRraising

 2. Deadlines create decision-making times.
 As you seek critically needed funds to meet set deadlines, your prospective donors will move out of the "maybe-we-will-think-about-helping-you-sometime" mode to the "we-need-to-make-a-decision-now-so-we-can-help-our-brother-or-sister-in-Christ-to-accomplish -this-particular-vision" mindset.

 A deadline can be a powerful tool.
-Some fantastic things take place as people and ministries set deadlines.
+Some fantastic things happen when people and ministries set deadlines.
 So, review the vision the Lord has given you.
 Acknowledge that it is not your vision or agenda.
 It is the Lord's agenda and you need to get on track toward accomplishing it.

 What specific deadlines do you need to establish this month?
 Prayerfully set them in place.
 Then, ask those people who know you, trust you, and care for you to support and pray for you as you serve the Lord.